josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🗝️_Politics_Memory_Work/🫜_asymmetric_discourse_policing.md

 # 🫜 Case Note: Asymmetric Discourse Policing
 **First created:** 2025-09-06 | **Last updated:** 2025-09-12
-*Forensic note on how criticism of some states is normalised, while others are conflated with identity-based attacks*
+*Forensic note on how criticism of some states is normalised, while others are conflated with identity-based attacks.*

 ---